karmasta13/learning-station/AWS-learning/README.md

 ### History of Cloud Computing:
 1. Mainframe Computing (1950s): Central computer accessed by numerous user devices (dumb terminals).
 2. Virtual Machines (1970s): Multiple complete operating systems on a single piece of hardware.
-3. Hypervisor (Not elaborated in the notes).
+Hypervisor is a software layer that lets you run the VMS

 ### Cloud Computing in Daily Life:
 Examples include email services, streaming platforms, outlook.com, and cloud.